taitulism/draggable/README.md

 * `'grabbed'` - on mouse down, until mouse up.
 * `'dragging'` - when moving the element until mouse up.

+Any element that is set as a grip handle will be given the classname: `'drag-grip-handle'`.

 &nbsp;

 >### Position: